We’re reader-supported. This means when you buy through links on our site, we may earn an affiliate commission.

 Microcement is naturally waterproof and can withstand impacts and knicks without taking any damage.
 You can apply microcement directly over existing tile, making it far easier to install than other materials.
 Simply spread the mixture over your walls and let it dry before using your bathroom.

 Wallpaper might not seem like a standard replacement for wall tiles but it can make quite a difference in your bathroom.
-By switching out your old tiles with wallpaper, you can create a stately, Victorian aesthetic, similar to what you’d find in a high-class hotel or manor house.

 If you’re concerned about humidity in the bathroom, rest assured that plenty of wallpapers are made to be waterproof and steam-resistant.
 Just be sure to do your research before buying a product to guarantee that it’s bathroom safe.